johnsonchmatc/madisoncollege_ruby_on_rails/Labs/lab10.md

 ##Assignment

 Create a simple budgeting application using scaffolding.
-You should have the ability to create a budget for a month in a given year.
-You can try to use dates or just simply create models for year and month specifying the relationship that a year has many months and a month belongs to a year.
-For a given month you should display all the budgets and their current balance.
+You should have the ability to create a budget.
 Upon viewing a budget you should see all the entries for that budget.

-* Year
-* Month
+The budgets index page should show the starting balance and the current balance (starting - all amounts).

 * Budget
     * Name
     * Description